 - After this meeting, the conciliator will help you talk about ways the complaint may be resolved.
-This may take place with both sides in a room togetherr or you may be separated, and the conciliator will pass messages between you.
+This may take place with both sides together in a room/on the phone with the conciliator or you may be separated, and the conciliator will pass information between you.

 - At any time during the process you can ask for a break or some private time to discuss things with the conciliator or with your advocate or support person.